oslabs-beta/MiraCloud/README.md

 <div style="margin: 0 auto; width: 720px;"><img src ="./src/assets/miracloud_instance.gif" /></div>

 ## Choosing a region
-The user will be able to see all instances of EC2, RDS, S3 and lambdas functions they might have.
-In a specific region, it runs the SDKs specific to each instance and build up an object per VPC per region to generate graphic nodes through cytoscape.
-In all regions, the app runs a GraphQl query to filter only the relevant data.
+The user will be able to see all instances of EC2, RDS, S3 and lambda functions they might have.
+You can either create or delete instances in all or specific region by using the buttons located in the right side-panel.

 ## Node Details
-Once a node is clicked, the user can see  will allow the user to see the data on the instance selected
+Once a node is clicked, the user can see the data on the instance selected.

 ## Configure security groups
 Editing security groups through AWS is unclear for many users that do not regularly use the AWS dashboard.
-With the navigatable UI provided by Mira, the user can click on a particular instance to get all data associated with it.
+With the navigatable UI provided by MiraCloud, the user can click on a particular instance to get all data associated with it.
 In addition to viewing this data, inbound and outbound rules for security groups can be effortlessly changed and these changes will be immediately seen by the user.

 <div style="margin: 0 auto; width: 720px;"><img src ="./src/assets/miracloud_securitygroup.gif" /></div>